Igor Bečić: Progressive Party

 Following the 2008 election, Bečić was part of a group of twenty-one parliamentarians who left the Radical Party to form the breakaway Serbian Progressive Party, a more moderate conservative group initially led by Tomislav Nikolić.
 Relations between the two parties were extremely tense after the split; in early 2009, Radio B92 reported that Radical Party parliamentarian Srboljub Živanović physically attacked Bečić during a sitting of the assembly.

 Serbia's electoral system was reformed once again in 2011, such that parliamentary mandates were awarded to candidates on successful lists in numerical order.
 Bečić received the fifty-eighth position on the Progressive Party's Let's Get Serbia Moving list in the 2012 parliamentary election and was re-elected when the list won seventy-three mandates.
 He was again returned in the elections of 2014 and 2016.
 He became a deputy speaker of the assembly after the 2014 election and served in that capacity until 2016.

 Bečić continued to serve in Serbia's delegation to the NATO Parliamentary Assembly until 2014.
 In June 2014, while serving as head of the delegation, he gave an interview in Politika in which he stressed that Serbia was militarily neutral and had no ambitions of joining NATO.
 He added that Kosovo and Metohija was Serbia's greatest security challenge and said that Serbia's delegation had strongly opposed the Kosovo government's proposal that the Kosovo Security Force be transformed into an army.
-When asked about the ongoing conflict in Ukraine, he responded that the Serbian government respected the sovereignty and territorial integrity of all United Nations members but for a variety of reasons would not join in sanctions against Russia.
+When asked about the Russo-Ukrainian war, he responded that the Serbian government respected the sovereignty and territorial integrity of all United Nations members but for a variety of reasons would not join in sanctions against Russia.